Pragmatics: The performative

 To be performative, an utterance must conform to various conditions involving what Austin calls felicity.
 These deal with things like appropriate context and the speaker's authority.
 For instance, when a couple has been arguing and the husband says to his wife that he accepts her apology even though she has offered nothing approaching an apology, his assertion is infelicitous: because she has made neither expression of regret nor request for forgiveness, there exists none to accept, and thus no act of accepting can possibly happen.

-Jakobson's six functions of language

-Roman Jakobson, expanding on the work of Karl Bühler, described six "constitutive factors" of a speech event, each of which represents the privileging of a corresponding function, and only one of which is the referential (which corresponds to the context of the speech event).
-The six constitutive factors and their corresponding functions are diagrammed below.